makyo/perfect-edition/source/qoheleth.md

 **Ioan**: Ever?

 **Dear**: [nodding] Ever.
 Some dispersionistas are families.
-I mentioned the Jonas clade before; Jonas Prime has set up regular intraclade communication.
+I mentioned the Jonas clade before; Jonas Prime has set up <a href="/jonas-clade-digest.html" target="_blank">regular intraclade communication</a>.
 Some are just clades, defined by ancestry with no further connections.

 **Ioan**: Are you in touch with any of your cocladists?